-The existence of competing managers and owners could affect the ability of Empire's real estate operations, including its investment in Crombie REIT, to: (i) acquire property in compliance with its investment criteria; (ii) lease space in its properties; and (iii) maximize rents charged and minimize concessions granted.
+Sobeys real estate development operations and Empire, through its investment in Crombie REIT, compete with numerous other managers and owners of real estate properties in seeking tenants and new properties to acquire.
+The existence of competing managers and owners could affect their ability to: (i) acquire property in compliance with their investment criteria; (ii) lease space in their properties; and (iii) maximize rents charged and minimize concessions granted.
 Commercial property revenue is also dependent on the renewal of lease arrangements by key tenants.
 These factors could adversely affect the Company's financial results and cash flows.
-A failure by Empire's real estate operations or Crombie REIT to maintain strategic relationships with developers to ensure an adequate supply of prospective attractive properties or to maintain strategic relationships with existing and potential tenants to help achieve high occupancy levels at each of its properties could adversely affect the Company.
+A failure by Crombie REIT to maintain strategic relationships with developers to ensure an adequate supply of prospective attractive properties or to maintain strategic relationships with existing and potential tenants to help achieve high occupancy levels at each of its properties could adversely affect the Company.

+Genstar faces competition from other residential land developers in securing attractive sites for new residential lot development.
 Although Genstar holds land for future development, it faces significant competition when looking to acquire new land for future development.
 To mitigate this risk, Genstar maintains a geographically diverse inventory of well located land for development to alleviate periods of intense competition for the acquisition of new land.
 In addition, Genstar management has intimate knowledge of the residential markets where Genstar operates and in markets where it seeks new land investments.

-Product and Security
+Product Safety and Security